From Bernardo Silva to Joao Felix: How Benfica made €900m from their academy stars | Goal.com

 Coaching staff have worked for a number of years to evolve their techniques, but believe that keeping a love of the game and not "overcoaching" any individuality out of a player's game has always been important.

-"Sometimes you have to not damage natural talent," Marquez says.
+"Sometimes you have to not damage natural talent," Marques says.
 "To take it care of it through the pathway and to help it emerge rather than to coach too much."

 "We bring out individual skills that players already have," Araujo adds.
 "At eight-years-old, Dias was already a leader.
 We helped put his personality into his game."